ViktorHaag/old-huron-archive/content/posts/rendan-bardle.rst

 title = "Col Rendan Bardle (ret)" date = 2018-12-23
 description = """
-For the first time in many years, it looks like I'll have the opportunity to play some Traveller.
+For the first time in many years, it looks like I will have the opportunity to play some Traveller.
 James Maliszewski seems set to start up another regular game set in his *Ripheus Sector* setting, and I have engaged to play in it.
 Pulling out my little black books from the gaming shelf and warming up my